raamana/mrivis/matlab_code/README.md

 # Matlab scripts to compare quality of registration or spatial similarity (checkerboard plots)

+*Note*: this is no longer maintained!
+The [python version](../README.md) has more options and is recommended.

 Requires: Freesurfer's Matlab readers (MRIread) available at https://github.com/freesurfer/freesurfer/tree/dev/matlab

 ## to compare two T1 MRI scans (checkerboard plots)